 Urine strips that measure ketones were initially designed for diabetics to allow them to check for signs of ketoacidosis (a state that is very different from nutritional ketosis), however, a lot of people from the keto community have resorted to using them in order to check whether they’re in ketosis.

+The best time to test ketones in urine is in the morning after you wake up.
 The way to use them is to either pee on a strip or pee in a cup and dip the strip in it.
 You need to wait for a few moments (usually 15 seconds, check the strips’ label for detailed instructions).

-Higher readings are not necessarily better for weight loss and might mean that you’re dehydrated, in which case you need to make sure that you’re drinking enough water.
+Note: Higher readings are not necessarily better for weight loss and might mean that you’re dehydrated, in which case you need to make sure that you’re drinking enough water.

 #2.
 Using Blood Ketone Meters